-- (a) The Vice President of Student Services may initiate disciplinary proceedings against a student - (i) Conducts himself in a manner that significantly interferes with college teaching, research, administration, disciplinary proceedings or other college activities. including its public service functions, or with other authorized activities on college premises. - Damages, defaces or destroys college property or property of a member of the college community or campus visitor; Knowingly gives fabe information in response to requests from the college;

-- Engages in hazing, as defined by state law and college regulations; Forges, alters or misuses college documents, records or 1,D cards; - Violates college policies or regulations concerning parking, registration of student organizations, use of college facilities, or the
+- The Vice President of Student Services may initiate disciplinary proceedings against a student - Conducts himself in a manner that significantly interferes with college teaching, research, administration, disciplinary proceedings or other college activities, including its public service functions, or with other authorized activities on college premises: - Damages, defaces or destroys college property or property of a member of the - college community or campus visitor; Knowingly gives false information response to requests from the college; - Engages in hazing, as defined by state law - and college regulations; Forges, afters or misuses college documents, records or i.D. cards; - Violates college policies or regulations concerning parking, registration of student organizations, use of college facilities, or the

-- time, place and manner of public expression; (vii) Fails to comply with directions of college officials acting in the performance of their - (viii) Conducts himself in a manner which adversely affects his suitability as a member of the academic community or endangers his own safety or the safety of others; (ix) Illegally possesses, uses, sells, or purchases - drugs, narcotics, hallucinogens, or alcoholic beverages on or off campus; - Commits any act which is classified as an indictable offense under either state or federal law.
+- time, place and manner of public expression: (vii) Fails to comply with directions of college officials acting in the performance of their duties: - (viii) Conducts himself in a manner which adversely affects his suitability as a member of the academic community or endangers his own safety or the safety of others: Illegally possesses, uses, sells, or purchases - drugs, narcotics, hallucinogens, or alcoholic beverages on or off campus; Commits any act which is classified as an - indictable offense under either state or tederal law.